 If your digital camera has a viewfinder, it will be one of two types:

-Until recently, the Optical Viewfinder was the most common viewfinder found on digital cameras.
+For a long time, the Optical Viewfinder was the most common viewfinder found on digital cameras.
 But increasingly they have given way to the LCD.
-Digital Single Lens Reflex camera still have Optical Viewfinders and most now also have a Live View LCD.
+Some Digital Single Lens Reflex camera still have Optical Viewfinders and most now also have a Live View LCD.
 Generally speaking, Optical Viewfinders work well in both bright and low lighting conditions.

 In compact digital cameras, the optical viewfinder shows only about 75-90% of what the camera lens actually sees, not the total area of a shot.

 When looking through the eyepiece, there is a center auto focus bracket and parallax correction line at the top.
 Use the parallax correction line when taking close-up shots.

 Optical viewfinders on DSLRs are larger, brighter and show all or almost all of the scene.
 Some DSLR viewfinders also display shooting information such as shutter speed and aperture.

 An Electronic Viewfinder is a small LCD, typically about 1/2″.
 While not as clear as an optical viewfinder, an EVF shows the total area of the scene you are photographing, and can be better for taking low light photos if it has the ability to gain up.